Misstress of the Home Bound to Modern Convenience

 Fabric vacuum cleaner bag is formed around a plastic doll.
 Her hands extend beyond the bag as if hand cuffed to the vacuum cleaner handle.

 Bottom of the vacuum cleaner base reads: "beats, as it sweeps, as it cleans".
-This is also a reference to domestic violence and how many times victims are trapped in a sitation that they can not escape.
+This is also a reference to domestic violence, violence against women and how many times victims are trapped in a situation that they can not escape.
+The #metoo movement tries to address the vulnerability of women who are often vulnerable to manipulation by men in power and superior position.

 27" height x 7" width x 8" depth